 At the time, they didn’t want want to get involved in that project, but I did.
 So I left (laughs).

-Then after Mystery Article File, I worked on the Patlabor OVA series (note: the original 1988 series now known as Early Days).
+Then after Mystery Case File, I worked on the Patlabor OVA series (note: the original 1988 series now known as Early Days).

 Early 30s.
 I sure was active back then (laughs).